US announces plans to airlift Americans from cruise ship as virus infections soar | The New Daily US announces plans to airlift Americans from cruise ship

-An Australia medical expert is heading to Japan to join an international team gathering information about the coronavirus and its spread among passengers on board the Diamond Princessand, including the 200 Australians, quarantined .
+Europe has recorded its first coronavirus death, as an Australian medical expert arrives in Japan to join an international investigation team gathering information about the coronavirus spread among passengers quarantined on board the Diamond Princess.

+While the Morrison government has not committed to evacuation the 200-odd Australians aboard the cruise ship, the Prime Minister is considering a plane to “rescue” the at-risk passengers.
+Among the vulnerable would be the elderly, and they’d be brought home to be quarantined for 14 days.

+The recently arrived medical expert will advise the government whether or not this is the best path forward.

 US citizens on the cruise ship who are confirmed to be infected with the coronavirus will not be taken back to the United States on a planned charter flight after all, a Japanese government official said.